MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-analyzing-logs.md

 # MobileBroadband Analyzing logs

 [TextAnalysisTool](https://github.com/TextAnalysisTool/Releases) is an extensive text filtering tool that is useful for complex traces with numerous ETW providers.
-You can filter the logs of interest using the .tat files.
+You can filter logs of interest using the .tat files.

 To collect the logs, follow the steps in [MobileBroadband Collecting logs](mb-collecting-logs.md).